-Corellium Atlas enables you to run Arm-based automotive virtual hardware.
-Supported models include 32- and 64-bit Cortex A, R and M cores from Arm.
-Models of boards from Raspberry Pi, NXP, ST and Arm are included with new models continuously added.
+Atlas enables you and your team to run Arm-based virtual hardware.
+Included models are based on 32- and 64-bit Arm Cortex A, R and M cores and represent boards from Raspberry Pi, NXP, ST, and Arm.
 All virtual hardware models are fully cloud-native and can be managed and integrated using REST APIs with multiple language bindings.
 I/O interfaces can be accessed using transaction-based APIs and have been successfully integrated into multiple software in the loop environments.
+Enterprise features including sharing and isolated project based networking enable easy collaboration and reuse.

 Highlights

-- Use Case: Automotive Automotive Development and Testing: Ideal development environment for applications targeted to ARM architectures, facilitating smooth transitions from development to production.
+Development environment for the collaborative enterprise for applications targeted to ARM architectures, delivering smooth transitions from development to production.

-- Validated operating systems include Linux offerings from Red Hat and Debian, AUTOSAR offerings from Elektrobit, Vector, and ETAS, and real time offerings including QNX, Zephyr, Kernkonzept and more Integrations with leading debug tools including: Lauterbach TRACE32, Tasking WinIdea, VSCode, Arm DS, GDB, and many more
+Linux offerings from Red Hat and Debian, AUTOSAR offerings from Elektrobit, Vector, and ETAS, and real time offerings including QNX, Zephyr, Kernkonzept and more Integrations with leading debug tools including: Lauterbach TRACE32, Tasking WinIdea, VSCode, Arm DS, GDB, and many more.

 Vendor refund policy